PikoStudios/MuzzleScript/README.md

 # MuzzleScript

 Introducing **MuzzleScript**.
-A Library that creates a layer over the [Gravity Programming Language C API](https://github.com/marcobambini/gravity).
+A Single-Header C99 Library that creates a layer over the [Gravity Programming Language C API](https://github.com/marcobambini/gravity).

 ## What is MuzzleScript?